berryny/corhort2/README.md

 _What Are HTML & CSS?_

-HTML, HyperText Markup Language, gives content structure and meaning by defining that content as, for example, headings, paragraphs, or images.
+HTML, **HyperText Markup Language**, gives content structure and meaning by defining that content as, for example, headings, paragraphs, or images.
 CSS, or Cascading Style Sheets, is a presentation language created to style the appearance of content—using, for example, fonts or colors.

 HTML stands for HyperText Markup Language.
 Developed by scientist Tim Berners-Lee in 1990, HTML is the "hidden" code that helps us communicate with others on the World Wide Web (WWW).